Messier 33: 2nd-closest spiral galaxy | EarthSky.org

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

-Bottom line: The Triangulum galaxy is 2.7 million light-years away, with a diameter about half that of our Milky Way.
+Bottom line: The Triangulum galaxy is the second-closest large spiral galaxy at 2.7 million light-years away.
 It’s turned face-on to us and so appears faint in our sky.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.